 Messente is a global SMS messaging platform that makes it simple for businesses to send out text alerts and notifications.
 Using our Phonebook API, you can set up different groups of contacts to segment your audience.
 (Note, you’ll need to obtain permission from each contact before you can text them.

 For instance, suppose your CSV file contains the details of debtors that you need to chase for payment.
-You can add the relevant tags to your text to personalise your message.
+You can add relevant tags to your text to personalise your message.
 See the example below.

 You’ll know how much your text alerts will cost your business before you send them.
-Messente calculates the price according to the sending destination (country) and the quantity of texts within each campaign.
+Messente calculates the price according to the sending destination (country) and the number of texts within each campaign.
 Our transparent pricing makes it easy for you to manage your budget.

 Get started sending text alerts for business